 Inspired by the likes of Ainsle Willis and Django Django, Geraldine is an anthemic, indie pop-rock masterpiece that fans of Rubita have been begging for her to release since it was first performed in 2019.

-Rubita’s music has an ability to transport you into another universe through her vivid lyrics and guitar-hook driven songs, and Geraldine is no exception to that.
-This song will take you on a journey that the OG Rubita Band experienced a few years ago, in the south island town of Geraldine.
+Rubita’s music has an ability to transport you into another universe through her vivid lyrics and guitar-hook driven songs, and her latest song 'Geraldine' is no exception to that.
+This song will take you on a journey that the Rubita Band experienced a few years ago, in the south island town of Geraldine.

 The song Geraldine all started when Rubita and her band went on a South Island tour a few years back, and their van broke down just outside of Geraldine.